9 Black-Owned Food Businesses to Support Now and Forever

 Phone: (608) 209-5070

-Anyone in Madison who loves soul food has heard of Mellie Mels, which has a 10 year history of making soul food from closely-guarded family recipes passed down through the generations.
+Anyone in Madison who loves soul food has heard of Mellie Mels, making soul food from closely-guarded family recipes passed down through the generations.
 Carmell Jackson, owner of Melly Mel’s, has a personal mission to preserve black culture, and you can taste that dedication in her delicious dishes.
 Famous for their Fried or Baked chicken and BBQ Rib Tips, the Mac ‘n Cheese is particularly delicious and not to be missed.
 While Melly Mel’s has closed its restaurant, catering is still available through their website and items can be ordered through Christine’s Kitchens.

 Thony “Mango Man” Clarke, owner of the former Williamson St. eatery, Cafe Costa Rica and operator of the food cart of the same name has been a fixture in the restaurant community in Madison.
 The “Mango Man” moniker comes straight from the bold, spicy, tropical flavors of his Latin-Inspired soul food dishes which feature the tastes of the Caribbean.
 Clarke has become particularly famous for his sauces, which he now sells by the bottle.
 Don’t miss his Salsa Verde which goes particularly well with any dish featuring sweet plantain.
-While Clarke closed his restaurant in 2014 to focus on his sauce production and has curtailed food cart sales due to health conditions which make him susceptible to COVID-19, he is still satisfying his customers with weekly family-style meals which can be ordered from his website and be picked up at FEED Kitchens on Sherman Avenue.
+While Clarke closed his restaurant in 2014 to focus on his sauce production he is still satisfying his customers with weekly family-style meals which can be ordered from his website and be picked up at FEED Kitchens on Sherman Avenue.
+His food cart can be found on Library Mall.

 Awa Sibi hails from the Ivory Coast.
 She came here in 2013 to attend the University of Wisconsin-Madison and had planned to study HR (she had been in law school in the Ivory Coast).
 But as sometimes happens, plans changed.
 A single mom, she had to care for her young son while also attending school.
 While in school, she missed the food from her home country and started cooking for friends.
 Soon, she realized that she could start a business selling food, spices and condiments.
 She now cooks out of Badger Rock, and makes delicious meals for delivery, as well as prepared spice mixes and condiments.
 I am a fan of the habanero hot sauce but be warned it is hot!
 Her yassa chicken over attieke ( a fermented cassava dish) is absolutely incredible and a family favorite.